plone/training/trainthetrainer/before.rst

 One of the most difficult things in providing a training is creating the training material, one of the biggest helps when giving a training is having good training material.

-Creating a (new) training will cost a lot of time and it's almost undoable to give trainings for a living or earn enough money with trainings if you have to rewrite every training every single time you have to give it.
+Creating a (new) training will cost a lot of time and it's almost unfeasable to give trainings for a living or earn enough money with trainings if you have to rewrite every training every single time you have to give it.
 One of the big obstacles in finding and having more Plone trainers world wide is the availability of current and up to date material.

 The idea of sharing the Plone training material world wide is that you can focus on finding students and preparing and giving a training in a sustainable way and that we share the burden of keeping the training material up to date.

 Verify the training location and facilities
 -------------------------------------------